JustinLove/onelife-client-patches/README.md

 Prints "WonLife" on the start page so it's easy to tell when the mod has loaded, or the game has relaunced vanilla.
 This also adds same-program relaunch and client version mismatch testing.

+Sets user agent to `client_wonlife`

+### optional-client-tag

+Attempts relogin with/without client tag if login fails.

+Adds setting for which to try first, but updates setting on successfull login.

+`settings/usingClientTag.ini`

 ### screen-edge-push

 Putting the pointer near the edge of the screen will nudge it over, up the normal limits used by the game engine.